- There are many acid-spitting insects, such as beetles, ants, and blind termites.

 #8 Animals That Spit Acid: Toxic Caterpillar Breath

 The tobacco hornworm caterpillar consumes the toxic tobacco plant.
-It then secretes the toxins, including nicotine, through its skin in order to scare away wolf spiders and other predators.
+It then secretes the toxins, including nicotine, through its skin in order to scare away predators.
 Researchers call this “defensive halitosis,” or bad breath.

 #7 Animals That Spit Acid: The Glands of the Devil-Rider Stick Insect